badiattila/pianostudio/README.md

-# Piano Studio Kft. - Introduction of Hungarian piano company
+# Piano Studio Kft. - Introduction of a Hungarian piano company
 This web page is made for Code Institute's Stream One Project: User-Centric Frontend Development

 This page is ment to introduce Piano Studio Kft, a Hungarian family owned and operated pianos business.